 Benefits to be held for American Elm shooting victims: "I think it's absolutely amazing that everybody is stepping up"

-One will be held at Hops and Pie at 3920 Tennyson St. in Denver, while the other at New Image Brewing at 5622 Yukon St. in Arvada.
-Both will start at 5 p.m.

-Two employees of American Elm shot to death were general manager, Emerall Vaughn-Dahler and prep cook, Ignacio Gutierrez Morales, known to many as "Nacho."
+The two employees of American Elm who were shot to death were general manager Emerall Vaughn-Dahler and prep cook Ignacio Gutierrez Morales, known to many as "Nacho."

 "Emerall was New Image for the longest time.
 We had so many customers and family and friends that knew her from here and loved her," said Gavin Estes, co-owner of New Image Brewing.